On infinitely generated homology of Torelli groups: The spectral sequence and generalized abelian cycles

 Suppose that $X$ is a contractible regular cell complex and $G$ is a group acting on~$X$ cellularly and without rotations.
-Let $E^*_{*,*}$ be the corresponding Cartan--Leray spectral sequence and let~$\CF_{*,*}$ be the corresponding filtration in~$H_*(G)$.
+Let $E^*_{*,*}$ be the corresponding spectral sequence from Section~\ref{section_CL} and let~$\CF_{*,*}$ be the corresponding filtration in~$\HH_*(G)$.

 Consider the cube $[0,1]^n$ with standard coordinates $t_1,\ldots,t_n$.
 Let $F_i$ be the facet of~$[0,1]^n$ given by~$t_i=0$, and let $F_i'$ be the facet of~$[0,1]^n$ given by~$t_i=1$.
 We denote by~$\tau_i$ the standard homeomorphism $F_i\to F_i'$ given by the parallel translation.